Physics of radio antennas: Antenna Measurements

 \subsubsection{Group Delay}

-In radio astroparticle physics experiments, we work with pulsed signals with a large bandwidth, e.g. $50-1000$ MHz.
+In radio astroparticle physics experiments, we work with pulsed signals with a large bandwidth, e.g., $50-1000$ MHz.
 If the group of frequencies travel at different phase velocities, delays are evident in the time-domain pulses.
 This group delay mostly depends on the inductive and capacitive properties of an antenna as a function of frequency, and is defined as:

 The phases of antennas are wrapped (periodic) with frequencies spanning from $-\pi$ rad to $+\pi$ rad as shown in Fig. \ref{fig5}.
 To calculate the group delay in Fig. \ref{fig6}, the phase first needs to be unwrapped.
 The negative sign in Eqn. \eqref{eqn82} indicates that the unwrapped phase decreases with frequency.
+Notice that the unwrapped phase is almost linear throughout the bandwidth which results in a constant group delay except for at resonance frequency (Fig. \ref{fig6}) where the phase seems to have a point of inflection (Fig. \ref{fig5}).